eonk/CrimeSciData/book.md

 Thus 95 intervals contain the true population mean.
 If you feel playful (and curious) you may want to modify the code we have use above to check how many of a 100 or of 200 samples for example would contain the true population mean.
 It should be roughly around 95% of them.
 Pretty cool, isn't it?

 We can also plot these confidence intervals.
-First We are going to create an ID variable to identify each sample (I will need this as an input in the plot I will create).
+First, we are going to create an ID variable to identify each sample (I will need this as an input in the plot I will create).
 I will use the row name (that list the samples from 1 to 1 100) as my ID variable.

 ```r